kle1999/Calendar-Survey/readme.txt

-This work is provided for free distribution by Kevin Le, Center for Research Informatics, The University of Chicago, Chicago, Illinois
+This work is provided for free distribution by Kevin Le, MS.
+Center for Research Informatics, The University of Chicago, Chicago, Illinois

 About: